LemonFountainPerson/The-Lemon-Engine/Documentation.md

 supplement functionality.
 As mentioned before, objects store all values associated with positioning and velocity within its PhysicsRect structure.

 Another such set of helper functions are changeXSizeBy and changeYSizeBy.
-These can be used to keep the object centered as you change its size, and also handles collision with the player.
+These can be used to keep the object centered as you change its size, and also handles collision with other objects.

 Objects also have the overlapsObjectType, overlapsObjectSolid and OverlapsObjectAllSolids functions.
 These can be used to detect overlap/collision with specific groups of objects depending on which one you use.
-OverlapsObjectAllSolids is particularly helpful with collision detection for objects as it essentially acts the same way that the player detection does.

 The ParentObject pointer is normally set to NULL, but can be assigned to another object to classify a parent relationship between objects.
 This is useful for syncing state with another object without having to search for it.
 When a parent object is marked for deletion, all objects that have it as